drewschield/venom_population_genomics/README.md

 #### Call individual variable sites using HaplotypeCaller

 The script below will run GATK HaplotypeCaller on each sample in the `sample.list`.
-It will also zip and index the gVCF output.
+It will also zip and index the GVCF output.

 *Note: GATK HaplotypeCaller will take a small eternity to run on all of these samples one-by-one.
 Consider breaking up the job into smaller lists of samples and running jobs in parallel.*

-GATK_HaplotypeCaller.sh
+__*GATK_HaplotypeCaller.sh*__

 ```
 list=$1